 The knives also have a super non-slip polymer grip that ensure both comfort and safety.

 The Wusthof Classic may very well be one of the most refined fillet knives out there.
-Featuring a thin, curved, and highly tapered blade this Wusthof classic is build for precision fillet work.
+Featuring a thin, curved, and highly tapered blade this Wusthof classic is built for precision fillet work.

-The blade is forged from single blocks of high carbon stainless-steel which has been tempered to 58 degrees on the hardness rockwell C scale, and the precision edge technology that Wusthof incorporates gives an edge that is 20% sharper than its competitors.
+The blade is forged from single blocks of high carbon stainless steel which have been tempered to 58 degrees on the hardness Rockwell C scale, and the precision edge technology that Wusthof incorporates gives an edge that is 20% sharper than its competitors.

 In the fillet knife work the Rapala Superflex is an undisputed classic, and most anglers have owned at least one in their lifetime.

-It’s fame comes from the super thin and flexible blade which gives it some amazing control, making it great for panfish, trout and other mid to small fish, and give incredibly precise cuts when separating skin from the fillet.
+Its fame comes from the super thin and flexible blade which gives it some amazing control, making it great for panfish, trout, and other mid to small fish, and gives incredibly precise cuts when separating the skin from the fillet.

 You won't ever think of fillet knives having a futuristic look until you gaze your eyes upon the Global flexible swedish fillet knife.

-This knife is made from made from high-quality cromova 18 stainless steel, giving excellent strength as well as resistance to corrosion in both fresh and saltwater conditions.
+This knife is made from high-quality cromova 18 stainless steel, giving excellent strength as well as resistance to corrosion in both fresh and saltwater conditions.

-The blade of this knife has a convex edge for easy slicing and is thin and flexible for working around bone and getting precise cuts around skin.
-The blade is also forged from a single piece of steel and features a hollow handle to create an ultra light and perfectly balanced fillet knife.
+The blade of this knife has a convex edge for easy slicing and is thin and flexible for working around the bone and getting precise cuts around the skin.
+The blade is also forged from a single piece of steel and features a hollow handle to create an ultra-light and perfectly balanced fillet knife.

-The signature dimple handle design ensures a great grip in any conditions.
+The signature dimple handle design ensures a great grip in any condition.